HenriquesLab/DL4MicEverywhere/docs/CLI_USER_GUIDE.md

 # **Optional** arguments

   `-g`: This flag allows the container to use the GPUs from the computer where it is launched.
-If `-g` is not specified, GPUs will not be used in your container.
+If `-g` is not specified, GPUs will not be available in your container.

   `-n NOTEBOOK_PATH`: `NOTEBOOK_PATH` is the path to the local ZeroCostDL4Mic style notebook that you want to use, instead of the one referred to in the `configuration.yaml` file.

   `-r REQUIREMENTS_PATH`: `REQUIREMENTS_PATH` is the path to the local `requirements.txt` file that you want to use, instead of the one referred to in the `configuration.yaml` file.

   `-t TAG`: `TAG` is the tag that will be assigned to the created Docker image.
-If it is not provided, the default tag will be the name of the notebook.
+If it is not provided, the default tag from the configuration file will be taken and if that configuration file does not have a tag a custom one will be generated with name and version of the notebook.

   `-x`: This flag indicates a test run.
 It is primarily used for GitHub actions and allows developers to verify if the process has been executed correctly.

 # **Example** usage

-Here is a simple usage case, where one of the provided `configuration.yaml` files is used:

 > ℹ️ **NOTE**:
     > You need to be located in the DL4MicEverywhere folder, where the file launch.sh is in.

+### Simple usage

+In this simple usage case, a `configuration.yaml` file from DL4MicEverwhere is used:

 **On MacOS/Linux:**
 ```